praiseOjay/notes_manager/README.md

 ## Testing

-The project includes unit tests, integration tests, and performance tests for both Flutter and React Native versions.
+The project includes unit, integration, and performance tests for both Flutter and React Native versions.
 To run the tests:

 ### Flutter
 ```